 In addition to the Boston Region Metropolitan Planning Organization, four other MPOs are in the Boston urbanized area (UZA): the Merrimack Valley, Northern Middlesex, Old Colony, and Southeastern Massachusetts MPOs.
 A memorandum of understanding (MOU) is in place that describes areas of cooperation and coordination among MPOs in the Boston Urbanized area, such as sharing draft certification documents for review, notifications of meetings, and attending one another's MPO meetings.
 The Boston UZA MPOs are discussing updating the MOU in FFY 2015 and FFY 2016.
 The Boston Region MPO meets periodically with the other four MPOs through the Northside UZA Group (Boston Region, Merrimack Valley, and Northern Middlesex) and the Southside UZA Group (Boston Region, Old Colony, and Southeastern Massachusetts MPOs).
 In these UZA meetings, the MPOs share information on important projects and initiatives, such as cross-border projects in the LRTPs and TIPs of more than one MPO and planning methods and approaches.
+Information sharing also includes data to support planning work, minus any restrictions imposed by license agreements.
+This also includes data use to support travel demand modeling tools.
 In addition, all of the five MPOs notify each other about all MPO activities and meeting agendas, and invite mutual participation in development and review of their certification documents.
-These activities are supported through various programs throughout this UPWP, but most specifically the 3C Planning and MPO Support program (page 5-XX).
-The MPO staff also regularly participates in monthly meetings of all MPO/Regional Planning Agency (RPA) transportation managers in Massachusetts, which are convened by the Massachusetts Association of Regional Planning Agencies (MARPA), which provide opportunities for collaboration.
+These activities are supported through various programs throughout this UPWP, but most specifically the 3C Planning and MPO Support program (page 5-3).
+Boston Region MPO staff also regularly participates in monthly meetings of all MPO/Regional Planning Agency (RPA) transportation managers in Massachusetts, which are convened by the Massachusetts Association of Regional Planning Agencies (MARPA), and provide opportunities for collaboration.